Yangwang U8

 The Yangwang U8 (仰望U8) is a full-size luxury SUV manufactured by BYD Auto under the Yangwang brand.
-The U8 is Yangwang's first vehicle, and was introduced on January 2024.
+The U8 is Yangwang's first vehicle, and was introduced in January 2024.
 It is an electric vehicle with a petrol engine acting as a range extender.

 Overview

 The U8 was first presented on 5 January 2023.
 Sales of the SUV began on 18 April in China.
 Pricing was announced on 20 September 2023.
-At 1,098,000 RMB, the U8 Premium Edition was most expensive Chinese mass-produced electric car at the time of its introduction, until it was surpassed by the U9 supercar in February 2024 at 1,680,000 RMB.
-The U8 will also be available in a Off-road Master Edition that is equipped with off-road additions, such as a remodelled front bumper, a snorkel and detachable roof rack with a side ladder.
+At 1,098,000 RMB, the U8 Premium Edition was the most expensive Chinese mass-produced electric car at the time of its introduction, until it was surpassed by the U9 supercar in February 2024 at 1,680,000 RMB.
+The U8 will also be available in an Off-road Master Edition that is equipped with off-road additions, such as a remodelled front bumper, a snorkel and detachable roof rack with a side ladder.